 Laminating dough is the process of folding butter into dough many times, which creates multiple alternating layers of butter and dough.
 When the laminated dough bakes, the butter melts and creates steam.
 This steam lifts the layers apart, leaving us with dozens of flaky airy buttery layers.

-We’re going to laminate the dough 3 times, which will create 81 layers in our croissants.
+Just like we do when we make a croissant bread loaf, We’re going to laminate the dough 3 times, which will create 81 layers in our croissants.
 Yes, 81!
 Let me paint that picture for you.

 - Start with dough, butter layer, dough = 3 layers